eclipse-zenoh/zenoh-plugin-dds/README.md

  - **`S/A`** for a topic **`A`** without partition
  - **`S/P/A`** for a topic **`A`** and a partition **`P`**

-### _Mapping ROS2 names to zenoh keys_
+### _Mapping ROS 2 names to zenoh keys_
-The mapping from ROS2 topics and services name to DDS topics is specified [here](https://design.ros2.org/articles/topic_and_service_names.html#mapping-of-ros-2-topic-and-service-names-to-dds-concepts).
+The mapping from ROS 2 topics and services name to DDS topics is specified [here](https://design.ros2.org/articles/topic_and_service_names.html#mapping-of-ros-2-topic-and-service-names-to-dds-concepts).
-Notice that ROS2 does not use the DDS partitions.
+Notice that ROS 2 does not use the DDS partitions.
-As a consequence of this mapping and of the DDS to zenoh mapping specified above, here are some examples of mapping from ROS2 names to zenoh keys:
+As a consequence of this mapping and of the DDS to zenoh mapping specified above, here are some examples of mapping from ROS 2 names to zenoh keys:

 | ROS2 names | DDS Topics names | zenoh keys (no scope) | zenoh keys (if scope="`myscope`") |
 | --- | --- | --- | --- |